Domenico Marchiori

-Domenico Marchiori (Lendinara, Province of Rovigo; 1828 - 1905) was an Italian painter.
+Domenico Marchiori (1828-1905) was an Italian painter.
 He was attracted to Neo-Pompeian subject matter.

 Biography

-Marchiori studied mathematics at the University of Padua, and came late to painting.
-He was also active as a parliamentarian (1878-1880), in addition to a dilettante poet.
+Marchiori was born in Lendinara, Province of Rovigo.
+He studied mathematics at the University of Padua, and came late to painting.
+He was also active as a parliamentarian (1878–1880), and was a dilettante poet.
 He studied in Rome at the Accademia del Nudo.

 In 1881 at Milan, he exhibited a canvas depicting a Priest of the Ancient Bacchus.
 In 1884 at Turin, he displayed a portrait in watercolor.
-In 1887 at Venice, he exhibited a watercolor titled: Dal triclinio al cubicolo, and a canvas Aspettilo anca ti.
+In 1887 at Venice, he exhibited a watercolor titled Dal triclinio al cubicolo, and a canvas titled Aspettilo anca ti.

 He also painted frescoes for the Palazzo Marchiori in Lendinara, portraits, and an altarpiece for the church in Cavazzana, Rovigo.